Towards a robust out-of-the-box neural network model for genomic data: Abstract

 \section{Abstract}

-The accurate prediction of biological features from genomic data is paramount for precision medicine, sustainable agriculture and climate change research.
+The accurate prediction of biological features from genomic data is paramount for precision medicine and sustainable agriculture.
 For decades, neural network models have been widely popular in fields like computer vision, astrophysics and targeted marketing given their prediction accuracy and their robust performance under big data settings.
 Yet neural network models have not made a successful transition into the medical and biological world due to the ubiquitous characteristics of biological data such as modest sample sizes, sparsity, and extreme heterogeneity.
-Here, we investigate the robustness, generalization potential and prediction accuracy of widely used convolutional neural network and natural language processing models with a variety of heterogeneous genomic datasets.
-While the perspective of a robust out-of-the-box neural network model is out of reach, we identify certain model characteristics that translate well across datasets and could serve as a baseline model for translational researchers.